 Considering the site's low bushfire risk (see Section 11), no bushfire construction of mitigation measures are required.
-However, BAL 19 will be provided to all buildings to enhance resilience and services will be provided to comply with PBP 2019.
-The site will be managed as an APZ.

-A Bushfire Emergency Management and Evacuation Plan is to be provided to cater for Catastrophic Fire Danger weather to provide triggers for closure.
+A Bushfire Emergency Management and Evacuation Plan could be provided to cater for Catastrophic Fire Danger weather to provide triggers for closure.